Too Much Sleep

 Too Much Sleep is rated PG-13.
 Some material may be inappropriate for children under 13.

-Analyzing the audience sentiment, IMDb rating of 5.5/10, and global collection metrics, Too Much Sleep stands as a challenging project for the creators.
-It remains an essential piece of the 2001 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.0/10, and global performance metrics, Too Much Sleep is classified as a HIT.
+It remains an essential part of the 1997 cinematic calendar.

 Frequently Asked Questions